ShivangiBits/ScalableAssignment/README.md

 Customer Purchase record service which is having 3 endpoints as below; it uses in memory database
 # Customer Purchase Record Microservice
 The Customer Purchase Record Microservice is a component of our modern e-commerce system built on .NET Core 7.
 This microservice plays a crucial role in managing customer purchase records, capturing purchase details, and efficiently calculating the total amount to be paid for each transaction.
 It's designed to provide a seamless and responsive experience for our customers and streamline our internal operations.
+This Repo also contain executable file as well docker file and image to directly load and run the service

 # Key Features
 ## 1. Purchase Data Storage